hosamre94/gql-diff-action/README.md

 # Build the dist code

 Checking in your node_modules directory can cause problems.
 As an alternative, you can use a tool called @vercel/ncc to compile your code and modules into one file used for distribution.
+  1. Run npm istall to download all dependencies

+     `npm i`

   1. Install vercel/ncc by running this command in your terminal.